-- 10 For the purposes of this recommendation, a person who is not associated with any specific interest group in the Company nor is it likely under any circumstance to affect his or her exemption in terms of analysis or decision-making, shall be considered independent, in particular by virtue of: - Have held office for more than twelve years, continuously or alternately, on any company body, this period being counted regardless of whether or not it coincides with the end of the term of office; - ii.
-Having been a worker of the company or company with which it is in a control or group relationship in the last three years; - iii.
-Having, in the past three years, provided services or established a significant business relationship with the company or company with which it is in a control or group relationship, whether directly or as a shareholder, director, manager or leader of a legal person; - iv.
-Being the beneficiary of remuneration paid by the company or company with which it is in a control or group relationship, beyond the remuneration resulting from the exercise of the role of director; - v.
-Living in a common-law union or being the spouse, relative or similar relationship in a straight line and up to the 3rd degree, inclusive, in a collateral line, of directors of the company, of directors of legal persons directly or indirectly holding qualifying holdings, or of directors of natural persons directly or indirectly holding qualifying holdings; - vi.
-Being the holder of a qualifying holding or representative of a shareholder having qualifying holdings.
+11 For the purposes of this Recommendation, a person is deemed independent when not associated to any specific interest group in the company, nor in any circumstances liable to affect his/her impartiality of analysis or decision, in particular in virtue of:

+i.
+Having carried out, continuously or intermittently, functions in any corporate body of the company for more than twelve years, with this period being counted regardless of whether or not it coincides with the end of the mandate;

+ii.
+Having been an employee of the company or of a company that is controlled by or in a group relationship with the company in the last three years;

+iii.
+Having, in the last three years, provided services or established a significant business relationship with the company or with a company that is controlled by or in a group relationship with the company, either directly or as a partner, director, manager or officer of a legal person;

+iv.
+Being the beneficiary of remuneration paid by the company or by a company that is controlled by or in a group relationship with the company, in addition to remuneration stemming from the performance of the functions of director;

+v.
+Living in a non-marital partnership or being a spouse, relative or kin in a direct line and up to and including the 3rd degree, in a collateral line, of directors of the company, of directors of a legal person owning a qualifying stake in the company or of natural persons owning, directly or indirectly, a qualifying stake;

+vi.
+Being a holder of a qualifying stake or representative of a shareholder that is holder of a qualifying stake.